Here’s what happens if you try to recharge non-rechargeable batteries:

 Don’t recharge non-rechargeable batteries.

-If you want to learn all about why you shouldn’t recharge non-rechargeable batteries and what exactly happens if you do it anyway, then this article is for you.
+So if you want to learn all about what happens exactly if you recharge non-rechargeable alkaline batteries, then this article is for you.

 What Is the Nature of Alkaline Batteries?